Nweks/Word-game/README.md

-# Word-game
+# Word-Game

-For my projects
+FThis is a python game scripts